Lead Gen & CRM

 {$formData} All information that was submitted by the lead through filling out a form.
 This includes submitted referral fields.

-To modify the subject line for the notification emails click the Send Settings button in the left toolbar.
+To modify the subject line for the notification emails, in the Classic email editor, click the Send Settings button in the left toolbar.

 Applying Notifications